PAIA immedia Ecosystem

 - Personal records of customers;

-- Credit information and other research conducted in respect of immedia Studio (Pty) Ltd about customers;
+- Credit information and other research conducted in respect of the immedia ecosystem (Pty) Ltd about customers;

 - Confidential, privileged, contractual and quasi-legal records of customers;